lamecksilva/Chat-node-real-time/README.md

-#### Real time chat with Node, React, Socket io
+#### Real time chat with Node and Socket io

-To learn how to use websockets (Socket.io), I made the first version of this repository, with a simple application nodejs with an index.html (No React.js), the next will already have implemented react too
+To learn how to use websockets (Socket.io), I made the first version of this repository, with a simple application nodejs with an index.html

 1. Server Config